 Follow @TheHotelSchool on Twitter.

 The rules of the game have changed in the hotel sector.
-At center stage of this change is the hotel guest and the growing trend for individuals to share their hotel experiences with others on the Internet.
-Today, online reviews and another user-generated content (UGC) is having a significant impact on individual hotels and multi-property chains.
+At center stage of this change are the hotel guest and the growing trend for individuals to share their hotel experiences with others on the Internet.
+Today, online reviews and other user-generated content (UGC) is having a significant impact on individual hotels and multi-property chains.

 ReviewPro was started with the idea that if hotels could listen and respond to what customers are saying about them online, they could improve the guest experience and drive revenue growth.

 SOCIAL MEDIA MANAGEMENT AND FACEBOOK ADVERTISING FOR HOTELS